Legion (TV series): Critical response

 The review aggregation website Rotten Tomatoes reported a 90% approval rating for the first season, with an average rating of 8.45/10 based on 239 reviews.
 The website's critical consensus reads, "Bold, intelligent, and visually arresting, Legion is a masterfully surreal and brilliantly daring departure from traditional superhero conceits."
 Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 40 reviews for the season, indicating what the website considers to be "universal acclaim".

 Ben Travers from IndieWire called the first season "the most intricate, intimate superhero story to date."
 Travers praised the relatability and uniqueness of the show and how it never lost his interest.
 He wrote that "David's story is one quickly identifiable to anyone who's questioned themselves, and yet wholly unique to his one-of-a-kind point of view.
 The combination of character and presentation makes for constantly fascinating television."
-Travers was especially impressed with the quality of Legion's set pieces and the performances of the main cast.
+Travers was especially impressed with the quality of Legions set pieces and the performances of the main cast.
 He writes "the sets could be admired independent of the show if they didn't add so much to it, and the entire production raises its artistry to a level atypical of superhero stories (and at least on par with the best design on TV)" and "toss in dynamite performances (Jean Smart, we owe you a rave) matched by sizzling editing most Marvel movies would envy, and boom — 'Legion' is top-tier TV, right off the bat."
 His final grade of the first season was an A.

 A 91% approval rating for the second season was reported by Rotten Tomatoes, with an average rating of 7.75/10 based on 160 reviews, and a critical consensus reading, "Legion returns with a smart, strange second season that settles into a straighter narrative without sacrificing its unique sensibilities."
 Metacritic assigned a score of 85 out of 100 based on 10 reviews for the season, indicating "universal acclaim".